tomasilluminati/FuzzX/README.md

 - Export scan results to a file.
 - Colorized output for easy readability.
 - Option to add cookies to requests.
+- Option to add Custom Headers to requests.